 Step 6: Taxes, Licensing & Income Reporting

-Unlike many other states, Colorado does not have a franchise or privilege tax for the privilege of doing business in the state.
-Unless electing to be taxed as a corporation, LLCs are taxed on “pass through” income on individuals’ personal income tax returns.
+Just like federal income taxes, Colorado LLC owners report their income on individual (rather than corporate) tax returns.
 In some cases, Colorado offers a gross receipts tax as an alternative to income tax.
-In order to qualify for this tax, income must be generated only through sales and total less than $100,000.
-In addition, the taxpayer may not rent or own real estate in Colorado.
+To qualify for this tax, your in-state income must total less than $100,000.
+Additionally, gross receipts taxpayers must not rent or own real estate in Colorado.

 Need Help Creating Your Colorado LLC?

 If you even skimmed this guide to look over the steps, you likely got a sense of how many moving parts there are when starting an LLC.
 Can you do it all yourself?
 Absolutely.
 We have complete confidence in you.

 But if you’d rather hand it off to someone else and not have to worry about it again, we recommend using an LLC formation service.
 This way, you can go about your other business responsibilities with the confidence that everything will be submitted correctly and punctually.

 Plus, an LLC formation service can handle maintenance items like Annual Reports, so you can take them off your to-do list.
 And on top of that, many services also provide a registered agent.